 - The announcement came after the company signed an agreement to manufacture TCL products in Egypt, Al Mal separately reported.
 Unionaire signed an exclusive manufacturing and distribution agreement with the Chinese TV and electronics giant.

-- Odin Investments plans to launch four EGP 500 mn investment funds before the end of 2021 with an eye to up its AUM by EGP 3-4 bn, CEO Hashem El Sayed told Amwal Al Ghad.
+- Odin Investments plans to launch four investment funds before the end of 2021, each with EGP 500 mn in AUM, CEO Hashem El Sayed told Amwal Al Ghad.